AchillesKal/solid-php/README.md

 - Tight coupling: Classes depend tightly on other classes, this leads to fragility.
 - Fragility: One change breaks something completely different.

+### O for Open/closed principle

+You should be able to extend a class’s behavior, without modifying it.

+### L for Liskov substitution principle

+Derived classes must be substitutable for their base classes.

+### I for Interface segregation principle

+Make fine-grained interfaces that are client specific

+### D for Dependency inversion principle

+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.